Gateway on Ubuntu

 gateway.rpc.sslInsecureSkipVerify true Set this option to true to allow the certificate validation (certificate chain and hostname) to be skipped.
 This can be useful if you use a self-signed certificate

-gateway.rpc.apiKey This the API key of a user used to authenticate and authorise the Gateway’s access through MDCB.
+gateway.rpc.apiKey This the API key of a user used to authenticate and authorize the Gateway’s access through MDCB.
 The user should be a standard Dashboard user with minimal privileges so as to reduce any risk if the user is compromised.
 The suggested security settings are read for Real-time notifications and the remaining options set to deny

 Install Tyk Gateway on Ubuntu